turingschool/front-end-curriculum/lessons/module-3/react-router-testing.md

 ## Overview

-In this exercise, you will utilize blog posts and documentation to learn how to test an application using React Router.
+In this exercise, you will utilize blog posts and documentation to learn how to test an application that uses React Router.

 ## What to Test?